HongxiangShe/OpenSpec/README.md

 $ openspec archive add-profile-filters --yes  # Archive the completed change without prompts
 ```

 **Note:** Tools with native slash commands (Claude Code, CodeBuddy, Cursor, Codex, Qoder, RooCode) can use the shortcuts shown.
-All other tools work with natural language requests to "create an OpenSpec proposal", "apply the OpenSpec change", or "archive the change".
+All other tools work with natural language requests to "create an OpenSpec proposal", "update the existing change", "apply the OpenSpec change", or "archive the change".

 ## Command Reference